MecuSorin/WebStatic/CV/cover_letter.md

 Best regards,
 Sorin
 Phone: 0040747020102
-Email: mecumihaisorin @gmail.com
+Email: mecumihaisorin@gmail.com

 PS.
-If I got your attention about the remote positions, click on the link to see [**a guide that works**](https://github.com/MecuSorin/WebStatic/blob/master/CV/remote-policy-that-works.md)
+If I got your attention about the remote positions, follow the link to see [**a guide that works**](https://github.com/MecuSorin/WebStatic/blob/master/CV/remote-policy-that-works.md)